DrJodieLord/python_teaching_material/README.md

 - 1 .xls file for machine learning tasks.

 #### Session 4 content:
-- Introduction to machine learning
+- Introduction to machine learning with application in:
+ * Random Forest
+ * K nearest neighbours
 - Recap of exercises and topics covered over the 4 weeks

 #### Session 4 learning objectives: